 It doesn’t matter if they wrote the will on paper or online.
-As long as it is in written form and has two witnesses, it should be valid.
+Therefore, as long as it is in written form and has two witnesses, it should be valid.

 Most common reasons people contest wills are:

 - Not understanding what they are doing (normally because of mental illness)

-- Not taking care of spouse or child
+- Not taking care of a spouse or child

 - Forcing the person to make a will using fear (most common reason)

 - The will is fake

 Should you have multiple wills?
 A will is the departed’s last wishes.
-Most peoples fear when dying is that someone will contest a will that they made.
+Most people’s fear when dying is that someone will contest a will that they made.
 This is why courts are reluctant to overturn a properly executed will.
-When the testator (the deceased) creates two wills, courts can be challenged to decide whether to uphold one or both.
+The testator (the deceased) created two wills.
+Further, t courts can be challenged to decide whether to uphold one or both.